Skip to main content

 Our vision to improve the public spaces around Paddington Green and Little Venice canalside.

-We are launching a new project, working towards improving the public space at Paddington Green and Little Venice canalside for local residents, workers and visitors.
+Westminster City Council is improving public spaces at Paddington Green and Little Venice Canalside for local residents, workers and visitors.

 About the project